-- 29. Employees shall identify areas in which they have or believe they have a conflict of interest under the preceding Standards, and shall inform the Vice President, Human Resources, in writing, of these areas. - 30.
-Employees unsure of being in a conflict of interest situation or unsure of the interpretation of the Standards should discuss the circumstances with the Vice President, Human Resources and seek advice on the appropriate action to take. - 31.
-In confirmed instances of conflict of interest, the employee shall normally be required to take action to eliminate the conflict within a limited period of time to be established for each individual case. - 32.
-Should the employee fail to take the required action, appropriate disciplinary action may be taken. - 33.
-Once each calendar year, Human Resources, shall circulate a Disclosure of Interest Statement form to all Management and other selected positions employed by AGLC.
+- 7.1.32 Employees shall identify areas in which they have or believe they have a conflict of interest under the preceding Standards, and shall inform the Vice President, Human Resources, in writing, of these areas. - 7.1.33 Employees unsure of being in a conflict of interest situation or unsure of the interpretation of the Standards should discuss the circumstances with the Vice President, Human Resources and seek advice on the appropriate action to take. - 7.1.34 In confirmed instances of conflict of interest, the employee shall normally be required to take action to eliminate the conflict within a limited period of time to be established for each individual case. - 7.1.35 Should the employee fail to take the required action, appropriate disciplinary action may be taken. - 7.1.36 Once each calendar year, Human Resources, shall circulate a Disclosure of Interest Statement form to all Management and other selected positions employed by AGLC.
 This form shall be completed and returned to Human Resources within two weeks.
-The Vice President, Human Resources is then responsible for advising the President & Chief Executive Officer of any potential conflict of interests arising from the completed disclosure forms. - 34.
-Once each calendar year, Human Resources, shall circulate the Annual Employee Declaration form to all AGLC employees.
-This form shall be completed and returned to Human Resources within two weeks.
-The Vice President, Human Resources is then responsible for advising the President & Chief Executive Officer of any potential conflict of interests arising from the completed declaration forms. - 35.
-The signature on the Annual Employee Declaration is a pledge that conduct as an employee of AGLC at all times will adhere to the policies and standards as outlined in the above policy. - 36.
-Any false declarations will result in disciplinary action up to, and including, dismissal.
+The Vice President, Human Resources is then responsible for advising the Chief Executive Officer of any potential conflict of interests arising from the completed disclosure forms. - 7.1.37 Once each calendar year, Human Resources, will circulate the Annual Employee Declaration form to all AGLC employees.
+This form must be completed and returned to Human Resources within two weeks.
+The Vice President, Human Resources is then responsible for advising the relevant Executive Vice President/Vice President and the Chief Executive Officer of any potential conflict of interests arising from the completed declaration forms. - 7.1.38 The signature on the Annual Employee Declaration is a pledge that conduct as an employee of AGLC at all times will adhere to the policies and standards as outlined in the above policy. - 7.1.39 Any false declarations will result in disciplinary action up to, and including, dismissal.

-Restrictions on the President and Chief Executive Officer (CEO)
+Restrictions on the Chief Executive Officer (CEO)

-- 37. As per the Conflicts of Interest Act and Public Service Act, the CEO is subject to additional restrictions as outlined below: - a.
-The CEO must not take part in a decision in the course of carrying out his/her office or powers knowing that the decision might further a private interest of the CEO, a person directly associated with the CEO, or the CEO's minor or adult child. - b.
-The CEO must not use his/her office or powers of influence or seek to influence a decision made by or on behalf of the Crown or a public agency to further a private interest of the CEO, a person directly associated with the CEO, or to improperly further any other person's private interests.
+- 7.1.40 As per the Conflicts of Interest Act and Public Service Act, the CEO is subject to additional restrictions as outlined below: - a) The CEO must not take part in a decision in the course of carrying out his/her office or powers knowing that the decision might further a private interest of the CEO, a person directly associated with the CEO, or the CEO's minor or adult child. - b) The CEO must not use his/her office or powers of influence or seek to influence a decision made by or on behalf of the Crown or a public agency to further a private interest of the CEO, a person directly associated with the CEO, or to improperly further any other person's private interests. - c) The CEO must not use or communicate information not available to the general public that was gained by the CEO in the course of carrying out his/her office or powers to further or seek to further a private interest of the CEO or any other person's private interests. - d) The CEO must appropriately and adequately disclose a real or apparent conflict of interest.